LPAndersson/SIML/docs/01-likelihood.md

 </div>
 There we have an estimate of $\theta$ which is $\hat\theta = 0.9$.
 We would like to test $H_0: \theta=\theta_0 = 1$ against $\theta \neq \theta_0$.

 This should be based on how far away, in some sense, the maximum likelihood estimate is from $\theta_0$.
-Looking at the figure, we can see three different ways of measuring how close $\hat\theta$ and $\theta_0$ are from each other.
+Looking at the figure, we can see three different ways of measuring how far away $\hat\theta$ and $\theta_0$ are from each other.
 One way would be to measure the vertical distance between the log-likelihood function in $\hat\theta$ and $\theta_0$.
 I.e.\ we would calculate:
 $$
 l(\hat\theta) - l(\theta_0).
 $$
-This is know as the likelihood ratio test.
+This is know as the *likelihood ratio test*.

 Another option is to calculate the horizontal distance between $\hat\theta$ and $\theta_0$.
 I.e. to calculate the distance
 $$
 |\hat\theta - \theta_0|.
 $$
-This is know has the Wald test.
+This is known as the *Wald test*.

 Lastly we know that $\partial_\theta l(\theta)|_{\theta=\hat\theta} = 0$.
 So we could calculate
 $$
 |\partial_\theta l(\theta)|_{\theta=\theta_0}|,
 $$
 and see how close it is to 0.
-This is known as the Score test.
+This is known as the *Score test*.
 In the following sections we examine each test in detail.

 ## Likelihood ratio test